-Cookies let a Scrapy spider reuse a server-issued session or inject a known session value when the target site keeps account access, region choice, or consent state in cookies.
-Supplying the right cookie often turns a redirect loop or 403 response into a normal page fetch.
+Cookies let a Scrapy spider reuse a server-issued session when the target site keeps authentication, region choice, or consent state in a browser cookie.
+Passing a known cookie can turn a redirect back to the login page into a normal response from the protected URL.

 Steps to use cookies in Scrapy:

-1. Open the spider file that requests the protected page.
+1. Open the spider file that needs the protected session.

-2. Export the session cookie value as an environment variable before running the spider.
+2. Export the known session cookie before running the spider.

 Real session cookies grant account access, so do not commit them to source control or leave them in shell history, logs, screenshots, or shared crash output.